LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 #### Key Parameters:
 -   **`install nginx`**: Downloads and installs the `nginx` package from the repository, including all necessary dependencies.

-This command sets up the Nginx web server, which can be used as a reverse proxy, load balancer, or HTTP cache for your applications.
+This command sets up the Nginx web server, which can be used as a reverse proxy, load balancer, or HTTP cache for our applications.
 ![enter image description here](http://127.0.0.1/assets/lab6-8.png)

 ### [7] Configure nginx

-To configure Nginx to work as a reverse proxy for your Django application, go to the Nginx configuration file located at `/etc/nginx/sites-enabled/default` and add the following.
+To configure Nginx to work as a reverse proxy for our Django application, go to the Nginx configuration file located at `/etc/nginx/sites-enabled/default` and add the following.

 ```
 server {